PaulRBerg/hardhat-template/README.md

 A Hardhat-based template for developing Solidity smart contracts, with sensible defaults.

-This is also my personal study on foundry integrated with hardhat without manually copying solidity lib from source (but with npm), reproducable deployment and upgradeable proxy
+This is also my personal study on foundry integrated with hardhat without manually copying solidity lib from source (but with npm), reproducable deployment for frontend and upgradeable proxy

 - [Hardhat](https://github.com/nomiclabs/hardhat): compile, run and test smart contracts
 - [TypeChain](https://github.com/ethereum-ts/TypeChain): generate TypeScript bindings for smart contracts